 Take your glass and tilt it over a white napkin or paper at a 45-degree angle.
 Compare the color across all regions.
 They should be a pale straw color.
 Some may have hints of green.

 TASTING PROFILE: Pale straw with hints of green.

-Let’s see how aromatic Sauvignon Blanc is.
+Let’s see how aromatic this wine is.
 Hold your glass at your chest and see if you can catch any scent.
 Then move it to your chin and try to smell.
 Then really put your nose in the glass and take a big sniff.
 What scents do you catch?
 Swirl the wine and then sniff again.
 What scents do you catch now?

 TASTING PROFILE: This is an aromatic grape that you should be able to smell at your chest or chin.
 Scents include tropical fruit, citrus, herbs.